Wiesbaden is among the best cities to visit in Germany. And, there’s an enormous list of things to do in Wiesbaden. So, where do you start?

 The Hessisches Staatstheater Wiesbaden (Hessian State Theatre) is home to an independent orchestra: the Hessian State Orchestra, which performs hundreds of symphonic and concert performances each season.

-Each May Fledermaus (The Bat), an operetta by Johann Strauss II, is typically performed which is typically called the International May Festival.
+Each May Fledermaus (The Bat), an operetta by Johann Strauss II, is typically performed during the International May Festival.
+The theatre is one of the best cultural attractions in the Frankfurt region.

-Head over early before the shows start and spend some time in the Foyer – enjoy a drink and catch up with friends.
+Each year, superb performances on the lineup keep guests coming back for more.
+Head over before the shows start and spend some time in the Foyer – enjoy a drink and catch up with friends.
 As a solo traveler, you can mingle with the locals and learn more about this charming old city.

 Once the doors open, be ready to enjoy a high-standard performance.
-Wiesbaden has impressive artists that deliver influential non-conventional shows.
+Wiesbaden has impressive artists who deliver influential, non-conventional shows.
 There’s a balance between the new and more traditional, catering to a broader audience.
+Besides, the opera house’s beauty, architecture, and design deserve a tour.

 9. Rheingau Royal Riesling

 How about a tour of an outstanding vineyard?
-Got you feeling excited, right?
-In Wiesbaden, you can explore the Riesling grapes vineyard that’s under a WW1 memorial terrace.
-It’s the perfect location for growing these grapes, thanks to the Rhine River.
-And, the slop receives the right amount of sunlight that the grapes need to grow.
+Have we got you feeling excited, right?
+You can explore the Riesling grapes vineyard in Wiesbaden under a WW1 memorial terrace.

+As part of your wine tour, make sure your guide takes you to Johannisberg.
+It is home to one of the most ancient vineyards in the world.
 Here, you can witness all the stages of wine production and even sample some.
 These wine interest tours give you a look into what to see in Wiesbaden.

-See related: Best Day Trips From Leipzig
+See related: Day Trips from Leipzig

 10. The Kochbrunnen